 Kate Krader (@kkrader on Twitter) is Food & Wine's restaurant editor.
 When she tells us where to find our culinary heart's desire, we listen up.

-Let’s hope you didn’t miss that key April deadline.
+Let’s hope you don’t miss that key April deadline.
 No, not Tax Day.
 I’m talking about April 12, National Grilled Cheese Day.
-If that illustrious date did pass you by, not to worry: Unlike failure to file your taxes, there are no financial penalties.
+If that illustrious date does pass you by, not to worry: Unlike failure to file your taxes, there are no financial penalties.
 Plus April is National Grilled Cheese Month, so there’s still plenty of time to celebrate.